HCL-TECH-SOFTWARE/dx-discover-integration-sample/README.md

 - Improve user experience, by capturing and analyzing behavioral data
 - Obtain visibility into business impact and opportunities

-Here you see a user's sesion with a struggle in DX replayed in Discover:
+Here you see a user's session with a struggle in DX replayed in Discover:
 <img src="./img/DXinDiscover.png" width="100%">